aacharyakaushik/i_code_in_python/README.md

 # i_code_in_python

-Codes written in python by amaetur programmer.
+Codes written in python by amateur programmer.

 1. Generate_graph
 This python file was written to plot graph of the following